geological-survey-of-queensland/geological-properties-database/README.md

 * See [GSQ Geological and Administrative Features vocabulary](https://vocabs.gsq.digital/vocabulary/gsq-features) and [GSQ Geo Admin Features Ontology](https://github.com/geological-survey-of-queensland/gsq-geoadminfeatures-ont)
 * See [sosa:FeatureOfInterest](https://www.w3.org/TR/vocab-ssn/#SOSAFeatureOfInterest)

-#### Proximate Feature of Interest - Sites
+#### Site (Proximate Feature of Interest)
-* An entity or location within, wholly encompassing, or intersecting an ultimate feature that acts as a proxy to represent that complete (ultimate) feature.
-* A Feature of Interest is proximate when it _represents_ an ultimate feature, as opposed to being a discrete component of a larger feature. e.g. an outcrop can be examined as a representitive of a formation, whereas a formation does not represent a whole basin but is a component of it.
+A Site is an entity or location within, wholly encompassing, or intersecting an Ultimate Feature that acts as a proxy to represent that complete (ultimate) feature.
+A Feature of Interest is proximate when it _represents_ an ultimate feature, as opposed to being a discrete component of a larger feature.
+For example, an outcrop can be examined as a representitive of a formation, whereas a formation does not represent a whole basin but is a component of it.
+A Site may be a component of a larger Site, and may encompass or equate to the spatial boundaries of an Ultimate Feature of Interest.
-* Where a sampling is undertaken, but the sampling geometry and site geometry do not necessarily have to be equivalent.
-* A site may be a component of a larger site.
-* A site may encompass or equate to the spatial incidence of an Ultimate Feature of Interest.
-* proxFeature representativeOf ultFeature
-* Examples: outcrop, borehole, stream, mine, alluvial site.

 * See the [GSQ Site Profile](https://github.com/geological-survey-of-queensland/gsq-site-profile)

 #### Survey
-* The one-off time bound event examining a geological or administrative feature.
-* The type of exploration, assessment, or processing work that produces samples or observations.
-* A survey is a group activities (actuations and/or sampling and/or observations), that occur together and have a defined relationship.
-* Geological surveys are a sub-set of ontological surveys.
-* ```Survey``` is imperfectly synonymous with the term ```Observation Collection```, and with the term ```Project``` in the geochemistry dataset.
-* A survey as a broad project may have sub-surveys.
-* Examples: seismic survey, geochemical survey, geophysical survey, petrophysical survey.
+A Survey is a one-off time-bound event examining a Geological or Administrative Feature and describes the type of exploration, assessment, or processing work that produces Samples or Observations..
+It involves a group of activities, such as Sampling and Observations, that occur together and have a defined realtionship, typically being conducted on a Site.
+For example, a resource company may decide to conduct three different surveys – geophysical, geochemical, and petrophysical – on a tenure they hold.

 * See [Exploration Work Types](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/Exploration%20work%20type.md)
 * See [GSQ Survey Profile](https://github.com/geological-survey-of-queensland/gsq-survey-profile)
 * See [sosa:Sampling](https://www.w3.org/TR/vocab-ssn/#SOSASampling)